Jussie Smollett Makes TV History In What May Be His Last ‘Empire’ Appearance

 In an episode for the history books, Jussie Smollett made what could be his final appearance on Empire.
 The embattled actor’s character Jamal wed another black man for the first gay, black wedding in TV history, according to The Blast.

-Kai, played by Toby Onwumere, and Jamal were wed on Wednesday evening in a historic moment
+Kai, played by Toby Onwumere, and Jamal were wed on Wednesday evening in a historic moment.

-Smollett told The Cheat Sheetthat he had been fighting to get the wedding on air because he felt like it was important for people to see a healthy relationship between two black men.
+Smollett told The Cheat Sheet that he had been fighting to get the wedding on air because he felt like it was important for people to see a healthy relationship between two black men.

 “It’s something that I’ve been pushing for for the last four seasons,” he said.
 “I knew that we had to go through all of the things that we went through with the character in order to get to the place that we are now.”